1. Statement of Policy

 While the case is pending, the instructor will assign a DF grade to the student and notify the student in writing of the assignment of the DF grade.
 The student will be informed that a temporary DF grade is assigned until the case is resolved.
 The student should be encouraged to continue in the class until the conclusion of the process based on a presumption of innocence and the fact if they are found not responsible, they will receive an “earned grade.”
 The instructor will notify the registrar of the outcome of the case and request assignment of the grade that resulted from the process.

 A complete list of academic integrity violations and sanctions may be found on the Penn State web site in the document titled, “Sanctioning Guidelines for Academic Integrity Violations.” (https://undergrad.psu.edu/aappm/sanctioning-guidelines.html).

 These guidelines and the University’s G-9 policy may be used by the AIC, the Chancellor, and the instructor in its assessments.
 Although these guidelines are targeted for undergraduate students, they apply equally to graduate students until the university develops guidelines specific to graduate students.
 Information specific to the application of “XF” grades and their administration can be found under the G-9 policy.

 7. Record Keeping

-The Judicial Affairs Designee will house the records to ensure confidentiality, consistency of treatment and to keep a record of the number of offenses.
-The records will also be forwarded to the Office of Judicial Affairs at Penn State University Park.
-The individual student records will be expunged upon graduation unless specified otherwise.
+The Office of Student Conduct Designee will house the records to ensure confidentiality, consistency of treatment and to keep a record of the number of offenses.
+The records will also be submitted in the system to the Office of Student Conduct at Penn State University.